reenhilm/2025v14-receiptdb/README.md

-# 2025v14-receiptdb individual end project - portfolio project
+# 2025v14-receiptdb individual end project - portfolio

 A receipt database to search existing receipts (JSON objects) within your group's JSON file.
 Your group is determined by your user role (stored in Clerk as metadata).